bxbrenden/four-equations-puzzle/README.md

 After I get the list of numbers, I use `permutations` to create a generator of all permutations.
 This generator is a special object in Python, because it isn't really a list by itself.
 Instead, it's a piece of code that can be *asked* for a list, one item at a time.
-In order to get the generator to spit out all elements of the list at once, I put the generator into the built-in `list` function.
+I put the generator into the built-in `list` function to make it spit out all items at once.

 ### Constraint Checking
 Equipped with a comprehensive list of possible solutions (and many erroneous ones), it's time to solve the puzzle.
 To check if a given permutation solves the puzzle, the code uses Python assertions.
 An assertion is just a statement that is either true or false.
-If it's true, Python does nothing and moves on to executing the next line of code.
+If the statement's true, Python does nothing and moves on to executing the next line of code.
-However, if an assertion is false, Python raises an error.
+However, if the statement is false, Python raises an error.
 This error is called an `AssertionError`.

 Here's a snippet that uses an assertion to check if the difference of the first two elements equals the third element: